snotskie/ttrpg/md/index.md

 ### Step Three · Describe Backstory
 <!-- _class: creation -->

-Begin to describe your character's story before, coming into, and outside of the game's main story. **Answer the following prompts** or others given to you by your GM:
+Begin to describe your character's story before, coming into, and outside of the game's main story. **Answer the following prompts** or others chosen at table discretion:

 - Describe **who your character looks up to**, whose work they strive to emulate, or who taught them everything they know.
 - List **three specific skills** that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.
 - List **three specific people or groups** that your character regularly interacts with or have connections to, whether "good" or "bad" connections.
 - Describe **where your character could be found** on an average afternoon before the action of the story starts.

-These background details will help you and your GM build the story and set your **Backstory**, which is used by your **History Stat** and **Aptitudes** (described later in this chapter).
-If your game's setting has **non-human characters** and your character is one of them, also work with your GM to determine how your non-human background affects your Backstory or Stats.
+These background details will help you and your table build the story and set your **Backstory**, which is used by your **History Stat** and your **Apts, Specs, and Vulns** (described later in this chapter).
+If your game's setting has **non-human characters** and your character is one of them, also work with your table to determine how your non-human background affects your Backstory or Stats.

 And as you play, **keep notes**!
 These can help you reflect on your **character's relationship to the group's evolving narrative**.
 Maybe not everyone in the party is enthused about the items the party stole last time!
-Such reflection can help you **shape the course** of your Backstory and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your GM** for ideas for future scenes.
+Such reflection can help you **shape the course** of your Backstory and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your table** for ideas for future scenes.

 ### Backstory
 <!-- _class: rules -->

-Each character has a Backstory, a list  or description of narrative elements from their background that help define the scope of their History Stat, connect them to other characters and events in the story, and set the stage for their Aptitudes and Specializations.
+Each character has a Backstory, a list  or description of narrative elements from their background that help define the scope of their History Stat, connect them to other characters and events in the story, and set the stage for their Apts, Specs, and Vulns.

-What makes up a Backstory is determined by the players and the GM working together to craft the seeds for a good story.
+What makes up a Backstory is determined by the players at the table working together to craft the seeds for a good story.
 However, in general:

 - **Unique:** Your Backstory should define unique skills, connections, events, traits, and other narrative elements that your character brings to the story.
 - **Variety:** Your Backstory should have enough variety that not all or most of your Backstory would already be covered by a single Stat.